0xSpaceShard/starknet-hardhat-plugin/README.md

 ### Runtime network - Integrated Devnet

-We provide a option to use [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) as a network without a need to run it as a separate process.
-By default, it will use the latest Docker image of Devnet listening on `http://127.0.0.1:5000`.
+We provide the option to use [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) as a network without the need to run it as a separate process.
+By default, it will use the latest Docker image of Devnet listening on `http://127.0.0.1:5050`.

-Additionaly, you can use a specified Python environment or a different Docker image by defining the `networks["integratedDevnet"]`.
+Additionaly, by defining `networks["integratedDevnet"]`, you can specify:

+-   a Python environment with starknet-devnet preinstalled
+-   a different Docker image.

 ```javascript
 module.exports = {